MSc in Applied Mathematics: Career Path

 Can I work in academia with an MSc in Applied Mathematics?

 Yes, some individuals with an MSc in Applied Mathematics go on to work in academia as professors or researchers.
-However, it is typically necessary to pursue a PhD in order to qualify for a tenure-track faculty position at a research university.
+However, it is typically necessary to pursue a PhD to qualify for a tenure-track faculty position at a research university.

 Similar: